 A root canal is a specialized endodontic procedure that restores infected pulp tissues by cleaning out the teeth's natural cavity.

 What is the process involved in a root canal?

 A root canal procedure is generally performed by an endodontist or a dentist and can be carried out in or more office visits.
 They specialize in the diagnosis, treatment, and prevention of diseases that may affect the dental pulp.

 The endodontist would take necessary X-rays to get a clear picture of the infected canal.
 A root canal procedure would begin by administering the patient with local anesthesia.
 The endodontist would create an access hole into the tooth in order to reach out to the dental pulp.
 An abrasion tool would be used to remove the infected dental pulp.
 The canal would be cleared out and a disinfectant would be used to sterilize it.

 Throughout the treatment, the endodontist would use a rubber dam around the tooth to keep it free of saliva.
 Once the canals are thoroughly cleaned, the endodontist would seal them with a temporary filling.
 The newly restored tooth would be protected with a dental crown.

 Find out more about our endodontic services by visiting us.
 Explore our dental services at Smile City Dental today.
-Place an appointment in any of our offices at Valencia or Canyon Country for your dental needs.
+Place an appointment at our office in Canyon Country for your dental needs.